uniwebcms/framework/docs/terminology.md

 # Uniweb Terminology Reference

-This reference clarifies how Uniweb uses key terms, many of which have different meanings in other frameworks or contexts.
+This reference clarifies how Uniweb Framework uses key terms, many of which have different meanings in other frameworks or contexts.

 ## Core Architecture Terms